Coumba Dieng Sow

+She has been listed in 2022, 2023 and 2024 among the 100 most influential women in Africa because of her unique engagement for agriculture and support to women and youth in this sector.

 Education

-Sow trained at Sciences Po Paris, the University of London and in agrifood in Montpellier.
+Sow trained at Sciences Po Paris, the University of London and in agrifood at School of Agricultural Cooperation and Food Industry Management ESCAIA in Montpellier.

 Career

+Sow joined the United Nations in 2006 as FAO Agricultural Policy Officer working in Africa, Asia, and Latin America.
+She worked amongst others in the implementation of the Comprehensive Africa Agriculture Development Programme (CAADP) of the NEPAD.

-Sow joined the United Nations in 2006 as FAO Agricultural Policy Officer.
-She then became in 2013 Africa Manager at the Office of the Director-General of FAO.
-Since 2017, she has been in charge of emergency humanitarian and resilience actions, for the FAO, in the West Africa and Sahel sub-region.
+She then became in 2013 Responsible for Africa at the Office of the Director-General of FAO.

+From 2017, she was in charge of emergency humanitarian and resilience actions, for the FAO, in the West Africa and Sahel subregion.

+United Nations Secretary-General António Guterres has appointed Coumba D. Sow of Senegal as the United Nations Resident Coordinator in Togo, with the host Government’s approval, starting on 5 October.

+Engagement

+Coumba D. Sow is a strong advocate for African youth and women empowerment in the agriculture sector, raising awareness of the existed realities of you and women farmers in Africa and supporting the removal of barriers for them to access land, inputs, finances, training, technologies, and innovations which would help reducing hunger, and increasing revenues and economic growth.

-Coumba D. Sow works to improve the livelihoods of vulnerable populations in the Sahel, whose food and nutritional security is regularly threatened.
+Coumba D. Sow works to improve the livelihoods of vulnerable populations in Africa, whose food and nutritional security is regularly threatened.
 She defends the use of endogenous knowledge of the populations themselves, including agroecology and country investments to reduce vulnerabilities and create the conditions for the development of agriculture.

 In 2018, it launched the FAO initiative: 1 million cisterns for the Sahel.
 The initiative aims to facilitate access to water for rural communities exposed to climate change.
 It is inspired by the Brazilian experience from the Fome Zero program.

 She participates, invited by Achille Mbembe and Felwine Sarr in the "Ateliers de la pensée", an event bringing together researchers, artists and civil society actors to reflect on the challenges of the African continent and the world10.
 Coumba D. Sow dealt with Climate resilience and ancestral knowledge in the Sahel alongside Kako Nubukpo, Alioune Sall Paloma, Emmanuel Ndoye.